EDUCBA

 Day Traders

-These traders buy (or sell) the stocks in any day and close the position for profits on the same day.
+These traders buy (or sell) the stocks on any day and close the position for profits on the same day.
 They do not hold overnight positions.

 Scalp Traders

-These traders make a number of trades every day and hold positions from seconds to minutes and try to make a very small profit on each.
-They will also close the position quickly in order to limit the losses.
+These traders make a number of trades daily, hold positions from seconds to minutes, and try to make a very small profit on each.
+They will also close the position quickly to limit the losses.

 Momentum Traders

-These traders look for the situation where there is a high volume in a stock that is moving decisively one way or the other and trade in line with that trend.
+These traders look for a situation where a high volume in a stock is moving decisively one way or the other and trade in line with that trend.
 They will watch for that momentum to ease and then take profits.

 Swing Trader

-These traders look at the company’s fundamentals and hold positions longer than the other traders, but still looks for short to medium-term profits and buys and sells actively in the market.
+These traders look at the company’s fundamentals and hold positions longer than the other traders but still look for short to medium-term profits and buy and sell actively in the market.

-From above it can be concluded that whether it’s a day trader or swing trader, a trader is looking to take profits frequently.
+From the above, it can be concluded that whether a day trader or swing trader, a trader is looking to take profits frequently.

 Trading strategies